iMoonLab/DeepHypergraph/docs/source/tutorial/dataset.rst

             [14.],
             [13.]], dtype=float32)

-Defaultly, the vertex featue is pre-processed with L1 normalization in Cora dataset.
+The vertex featue is pre-processed with L1 normalization in Cora dataset in default.
 To build a simple graph structucture for training in Cora dataset, you can refer to the :ref:`construct a simple graph from edge list <build_graph>` tutorial.

 Architechture